sohamphanseiitb/sohamphanseiitb/README.md

 # Hello World!

 I am a third year Undergraduate in the Department of Aerospace Engineering at [Indian Institute of Technology Bombay](https://www.iitb.ac.in/).
-I am largely interested in System Dynamics, and Space Systems Engineering and Development.
-I work in the Mechanical subsystem of the [Student Satellite Program of IIT Bombay](http://iitbssp.ml/) since January 2020.
-Currently I am working on a 'Star Tracker based Attitude Determination System' in the domain of Structural Design and Analysis.
+I am largely interested in Space Systems Engineering, Systems thinking and Dynamics.
+I work in the [Student Satellite Program of IIT Bombay](http://iitbssp.ml/) since January 2020. **Currently I am leading the team and working as the Systems Engineer on the design of a star tracker for nano-satellites.**

 **Please find more about me on my [Personal Webpage](https://sites.google.com/iitb.ac.in/soham-phanse/home)**